-The Department of Biopharmaceutical Sciences offers work leading to degrees in Biopharmaceutical sciences at both the master's and doctoral levels.
+The Department of Biopharmaceutical Sciences offers work leading to degrees in Biopharmaceutical Sciences at both the master's and doctoral levels.
 Course work and research are available in the areas of pharmaceutics, pharmacodynamics, toxicology, cellular and molecular biology, nanopharmacy, and pharmacogenomics.
-Biopharmaceutical Sciences also participates in a joint PharmD/PhD program (see Joint PharmD/PhD information at the end of the College of Pharmacy section of the catalog) and the Interdepartmental Concentration in Neuroscience.
+Biopharmaceutical Sciences also participates in a joint PharmD/PhD program (see PharmD/PhD in this section of the catalog), the Medical Scientist Training Program (see Medical Scientist Training Program information in the College of Medicine section of the catalog), and the Interdepartmental Concentration in Neuroscience.